-St Vincent and the Grenadines has a National Disaster Plan39 that provides for preparedness, prevention, mitigation and response activities to an emergency situation associated with anthropogenic disaster or technological incidents on the island.
-The plan and associated documentation provides operational concepts relating to the various emergency situations, describes the overall responsibilities of the National Emergency Management Organisation (NEMO)40 and the role of various sectors in assisting in minimizing loss of life and suffering.
-Country contacts emphasised that although the fisheries authority is important, NEMO must also have a sense of ownership of FEWER in order for it to develop and be sustained within the risk management of a MHEWS.
+Motivated in part by the experience of Hurricane Ivan in 2004, Grenada has invested in enhancing its DRM.
+Grenada has developed National Disaster Management Plans.
+They comprise sector and operational plans, and provide a framework for preparedness, prevention, mitigation and response activities to any emergency situation.
+The plan and associated documentation describe the overall responsibilities of the National Disaster Management Agency (NaDMA) and the role of various sectors in assisting in minimizing loss of life and suffering.
+Country contacts emphasized that although the fisheries authority is important, NEMO must also have a sense of ownership of FEWER in order for it to develop and be sustained within the risk management of a MHEWS.

-St Vincent and the Grenadines has a well-developed system of District and Community Disaster Committees.
-These bodies work in collaboration with the NEMO and St. Vincent and the Grenadines Red Cross.
-They aim for capacities enhanced, vulnerability assessments conducted, hazard maps created and local disaster emergency plans developed through participatory processes.
-They prepare especially for the hurricane season.
-In order to benefit fisherfolk households at the local level FEWER must be closely tied into Community Disaster Committee activities.
+NaDMA has a well-developed system of District and National Emergency Operations Centres as the coordinating hubs for emergency operations.
+Within the system, NaDMA, Red Cross and other agencies aim for capacities enhanced, vulnerability assessments conducted, hazard maps created and local disaster emergency plans developed through participatory processes.
+There is on-going review and revival of the system in preparation for whenever an event may occur.
+In order to benefit fisherfolk households at the local level FEWER must be closely tied into national and district systems for DRM.

-NEMO coordinates the multi-hazard early warning system (MHEWS) policies, plans and operations.
-The previously cited national DRR report found that capacity development has been a focus but technical capacity and human resources in NEMO and other key ministries for DRR and DRM are lower than ideal.
+NaDMA coordinates the multi-hazard early warning system (MHEWS) policies, plans, operations and information management.
+The previously cited national DRR report found that technical capacity and human resources at NaDMA and other key ministries should be improved for DRM and climate change.
+Risk knowledge needs to be better managed and institutionalized in both the public sector and fishing industry.
 FEWER must take current capacity deficits, frequent staff movement and poor institutional memory into account, and seek to develop all-round capacity.